sriks/Uluru/docs/release/README.md

 2. `push` changes to your local branch.
 This will kick CI build in github.
 3. Once all PR checks are passed, you can ask the PR to be merged into `master`.
+4. Once a PR is raised against `master` the CI runs pre merge checks.
+Your PR is ready to merge into `master` after these checks pass.

 > Tip: If you are not sure, run `bundle exec fastlane ios github_release_pre_check` locally which will list out all pre check errors.

+## Merging into `master`

+1. Once all checks are passed, the reviewer can merge your PR into `master`.
+2. Once merged, CI runs post merge checks.
+3. Once checks pass, a github release is performed and a tag with your release number is created.

+## Publishing changes via Cocoapods

+1. The repo admin can release the version to cocoapods manually.